Adding experiment code

 // You can also test your code by overriding the feature flag:

-Since feature flags are not supported yet in our Java, Rust, and Elixir SDKs, to run an experiment using these SDKs see our docs on how to run experiments without feature flags.
+Since feature flags are not supported yet in our Java and Rust SDKs, to run an experiment using these SDKs see our docs on how to run experiments without feature flags.
 This also applies to running experiments using our API.

 Step 2 (server-side only): Add the feature flag to your events